 Many students take on a great deal of debt in the form of student loans.
 All too often, students take out loans from private companies with high interest rates.
 According to CNBC, variable interest rate private loans average 7.81 percent, while fixed-rate private loans fall around 9.66 percent.
 These rates can lead to long-term debt that is often difficult to cope with for recent college graduates.
 Federal subsidized and unsubsidized loans have a slightly better interest rate of 4.45 percent.
 At the end of the loan period, repayments required will not exceed 10 percent of your discretionary income, and if the loan still exists after 20 years, the balance is forgiven.

+A typical financial problem of students is they don't take the time to assess before they reach an excess in credit card debt or other debt.
 Many students who are out on their own for the first time may get caught up in a cycle of overspending that comes with eating out, buying new clothes or partying.
 This lifestyle can become expensive very quickly and can increase overall debt.
 To avoid unnecessary expenses, follow a budget in which you pay your necessary expenses first and leave yourself a specific amount of your income for entertainment.
 Then stick to that budget.
 Try cost-saving ideas such as watching movies at home, cooking your own meals regularly and buying clothes from discount stores.

 - Sallie Mae: Student Loan Interest Rates and Fees